202.00 Eligibility for Services Policy

 Concerns: employment-related issues that need to be considered in vocational planning such as financial, self-sufficiency, medical, residential, transportation and family considerations.

 Abilities: the individual’s existing physical, mental, or functional capacity to successfully engage in employment through natural aptitude or acquired proficiency.

 Capabilities: the potential for an individual to develop the skills necessary for employment through the provision of vocational rehabilitation services.

 Interests: occupational areas on which an individual has focused special attention.

-Informed Choice: the active involvement of consumers contributing to the success of and satisfaction with their employment outcomes in the selection of long-term employment outcome, rehabilitation objectives, and vocational rehabilitation services including assessment services and service providers.
+Informed Choice: the active involvement of participants contributing to the success of and satisfaction with their employment outcomes in the selection of a long-term employment outcome, rehabilitation objectives, and vocational rehabilitation services including assessment services and service providers.

-While individuals are encouraged and expected to actively participate and make meaningful choices in conjunction with their vocational rehabilitation counselor, consumer choice does not mean they unilaterally can control their programs.
-While the decision making process is a collaborative one, the final decision must reflect the vocational rehabilitation counselor’s application of professional judgement; applicable laws, regulations, and policies; and sound planning considerations of the individual’s employment factors.
+While individuals are encouraged and expected to actively participate and make meaningful choices in conjunction with their vocational rehabilitation counselor, participant choice does not mean unilateral control of their programs.
+While the decision- making process is a collaborative one, the final decision must reflect the vocational rehabilitation counselor’s application of professional judgement; applicable laws, regulations, and policies; and sound planning considerations of the individual’s employment factors.

 Individuals who are Recipients of Supplemental Security Income (SSI) or Social Security Disability Insurance Benefits (SSDI)

 An individual who has a disability and is receiving SSI or SSDI benefits, as determined by the Social Security Administration, is presumed to be eligible for vocational rehabilitation services.
 SSI and SSDI recipients will be considered eligible with at least a significant disability unless ACCES-VR can demonstrate by clear and convincing evidence that the person cannot benefit from an employment outcome because of the severity of the individual’s disability.